MathiasSeguy-Android2EE/GDirectionsApiUtils/README.md

 ### Custom Snippet

-	If you want a custom layout for snippet cause you don't like the basic you can customize this layout by add this code when you get the map :
+	If you want a custom layout for snippet cause you don't like the basic, you can customize this layout by add this code when you get the map :
 ```JAVA
 	map = ((SupportMapFragment) getSupportFragmentManager().findFragmentById(R.id.map))
 		        .getMap();